mmmaillot/mlops-from-scratch/01_serving_a_model/Train_and_serve_a_basic_model_for_the_iris_dataset.md

 Want to run the container ?
 Type `make run`, go to http://localhost:8000/docs, and see how the magic happens.

 Want to kill the container ?
-Type `make kill` (only works if this is the only container running)
+Type `make kill`.

 ```make